 During ovulation, the chance of pregnancy from a single act of sex without a contraceptive method has been estimated at 20 to 30 percent.
 The chance of pregnancy from a single act of sex where a contraceptive method was not used at other times in the cycle has been estimated at between 2 to 4 percent.
 Sperm can survive in the reproductive tract for up to 3 to 5 days, and emerging research has shown that some women may ovulate more than once per cycle, meaning that pregnancy can happen at seemingly unlikely times, even when a woman is on her period.

 If you're concerned that your girlfriend may be at risk for pregnancy, emergency contraception (EC) may be a good option.
 Though it can work to prevent a pregnancy before it starts, it will not terminate an existing pregnancy.
 Plan B One-Step® and other generic one-pill formulations of EC are available without a prescription or proof-of-age to obtain and purchase.
 They can be found on-the-shelf at pharmacies and drug stores, typically near the family planning aisle.
 While it's most effective if used within 72 hours after sex that occurs when a method of birth control was not used or failed, it may be effective for up to 120 hours.
-If you and your girlfriend live in one of the five boroughs of New York City, EC is available for free, 24 hours a day at any public hospital.
+Check with your local public hospitals, it is possible EC is available for free, 24 hours a day at any public hospital.
 Your girlfriend might also consider taking a pregnancy test; either by buying one at a pharmacy or making an appointment with her health care provider.
-Columbia students may contact Medical Services (Morningside) or the Student Health Service (CUMC) for an appointment.

 Although condoms are an effective form of contraception, mistakes happen.
 You and your girlfriend can stay prepared by being sure to use condoms correctly and always having a backup plan.